 At the Titanic Museum Belfast, 5 Months Later

 The exhibit takes you from the conception of the ship right through to its final resting place on the floor of the North Atlantic.
-It’s a world-class exhibit well worth the price of admission and, possibly for many, the cost to get to Belfast, as well.
+It’s a world-class exhibit well worth the price of admission and, possibly, the cost to get to Belfast, as well.

 Look at the Exterior of the Museum First

-When I first approached the Museum it looked like some piece of modern art with huge pieces of steel jutting out from a glass core.
-I later realized that the four masses of steel each replicate the bow of the Titanic, and at 90 feet tall they’re the same height of its hull from keel to deck.
-It’s covered with 3000 silver anodized aluminum sheets, which were designed by the architects to reflect the water from pools at the base of the building, giving the illusion of waves around the hull.
+The I realized that the four masses of steel each replicate the bow of the Titanic.
+At 90 feet tall they’re the same height of its hull from keel to deck.
+It also has a covering of 3,000 silver anodized aluminum sheets.
+They were designed by the architects to reflect the water from pools at the base of the building.
+They give the illusion of waves around the hull.

-Stand outside looking at the building and you also see that the Titanic sign in front of the building is titanic as well.
+The Titanic sign in front of the building is titanic also.
 Much like the steel on the ship itself, it’s cut from a plate almost an inch thick and weighs 16 tons, the same as Titanic’s forward anchor.
-I found more surprises inside.
+But I found more Titanic-related surprises inside.

-As a walked into the atrium I was amazed by the industrial feel of the place, until I realized after a minute or two that it replicated the feel of the shipyard, with roughhewn wood beams and steel all about.
+The industrial feel of the atrium, with rough-hewn wood beams and steel all about, was surprising.
+After a minute or two, however, I realized it replicated the feel of the shipyard, .
 The 60-foot high wall of the 20,000 ft.² space was covered with metal panels similar to those used on Titanic’s hull.
 Even the ticket desks were shaped like large portholes.